isomerpages/isomerpages-govtech/media/speeches/_posts/2013-11-14-welcome-remarks-by-dr-yaacob-ibrahim-minister-for-communications-and-information-at-the-gala-dinner-of-the-13th-asean-telecommunications-and-it-ministers-meeting-and-the-2nd-asean-ict-awards.md

 ---
-layout: post
-title:  "Welcome Remarks by Dr Yaacob Ibrahim, Minister for Communications and Information (Singapore), at the Gala Dinner of the 13th ASEAN Telecommunications and IT Ministers Meeting and the 2nd Asean ICT Awards"
+title: 'Welcome Remarks by Dr Yaacob Ibrahim, Minister for Communications and Information (Singapore), at the Gala Dinner of the 13th ASEAN Telecommunications and IT Ministers Meeting and the 2nd Asean ICT Awards'
-permalink: "/media/speeches/welcome-remarks-by-dr-yaacob-ibrahim-minister-for-communications-and-information-at-the-gala-dinner-of-the-13th-asean-telecommunications-and-it-ministers-meeting-and-the-2nd-asean-ict-awards"
+permalink: /media/speeches/welcome-remarks-by-dr-yaacob-ibrahim-minister-for-communications-and-information-at-the-gala-dinner-of-the-13th-asean-telecommunications-and-it-ministers-meeting-and-the-2nd-asean-ict-awards
 category: speeches

 ---

 Welcome Remarks by Dr Yaacob Ibrahim, Minister for Communications and Information (Singapore), at the Gala Dinner of the 13th Asean Telecommunications and IT Ministers Meeting and the 2nd ASEAN ICT Awards, 14 November 2013, 7.40pm, Gardens by the Bay